bschussek/fig-standards/proposed/psr-4-autoloader/psr-4-autoloadable-library-B.md

    > * PHP source code
    > * conventions (Drupal modules)

+2. To prevent conflicts, different base namespaces SHOULD NOT correspond to the same directory.

-2. Each autoloadable namespace within a base namespace MUST have exactly one corresponding directory.
+3. Each autoloadable namespace within a base namespace MUST have exactly one corresponding directory.
 That directory MUST be a subdirectory of the parent namespace's corresponding directory.
 The directory name MUST equal the namespace's unqualified name.